 One of the most interesting things an optician does is actually create lenses; they may shape lenses to fit into a certain glasses frame, make their own contact lenses, or carefully prepare a prosthetic eye for a patient in need.
 They also create special kinds of lenses such as bifocals or trifocals to help people with complex vision problems.

-The workplace of opticians falls into the category of most health care or retail offices.
-These people typically work in office settings, sometimes among other opticians or eye doctors.
+Opticians typically work in office/retail settings, sometimes among other opticians or eye doctors.
 They work with equipment that cuts glass and may involve chemicals, so some safety precautions are needed.
 Also, as opticians dispense lenses of all kinds, there may be all kinds of glasses frames or contact frames on display around the office or store.
 All in all, opticians work in relatively quiet and calm spaces.